-Interested in starting a career in advertising?
-Advertising pros create paid ads for television, radio, print and online media, and devise strategies for effectively targeting specific consumer groups who might purchase products or services.
-This work is carried out by advertising and media agencies on behalf of client organizations and also by internal marketing staff for their own organizations.
+Advertising pros create paid ads for television, radio, print, and online media, and devise strategies for effectively targeting specific consumer groups who might purchase products or services.
+Advertising and media agencies carry out this work on behalf of client organizations.
+Some companies also have their own internal marketing staff.

 Jobs in Advertising

-Staff members of the Creative Department design the visual components of ads and write the copy of commercials, print ads, and websites.
-Creative assistant, copy assistant, and design assistant are typical entry level roles.
-Artistic talent, creative thinking, and writing skills documented by a portfolio are critical for candidates targeting these jobs.
+Staff members of this department design the visual components of ads and write the copy of commercials, print ads, and websites.
+Typical entry-level roles include creative assistant, copy assistant, and design assistant.
+Employers seek candidates with artistic talent, creative thinking, and writing skills.

-The Media Department researches appropriate outlets for specific consumer targets, formulates plans to reach that audience at the right cost, and buys time and space from media outlets.
-Assistant media planner, assistant media researcher, or assistant media buyer are typical entry level roles.
-Analytical skills, quantitative ability, and negotiating skills are valued by employers of media staff.
+This department researches appropriate outlets for specific consumer targets, formulates plans to reach that audience at the right cost, and buys time and space from media outlets.
+Typical entry-level roles include assistant media planner, assistant media researcher, and assistant media buyer.
+Employers look for analytical skills, quantitative ability, and negotiating skills.

 A bachelor’s degree is required for most advertising, promotions, and marketing management positions.
 For advertising management positions, employers may prefer a bachelor’s degree in advertising or journalism.